Chaoses-Ib/DirectoryOpus/Manual/customize/creating_your_own_buttons/editing_the_toolbar/launch_options.md

 The dialog also provides a simple interface for testing the options you have chosen work with the particular program you are making a button for.
 Each program may be different and require different things.
 For example, some editors only let you specify one file at a time, and need you to run them again for a second file; other editors allow you to specify all the files at once to open them in a tabbed view.
 Editors which support tabbed views may still only allow one thing to be sent to them at a time, but often work by checking if they are already running when run again, and passing the new file to the existing instance of the program so it opens a new tab.
 Opus has no way to know what a given program needs, and you would normally look int he program's documentation to find out, but you can also experiment with differnet things in the Launch Options dialog to see what works.

-Finally, the dialog has an **Always use these settings** checkbox which lets you choose particular settings and then always use them when dropping new programs on a toolbar.
+Finally, the dialog has an **Use options for future buttons** checkbox which lets you choose particular settings and then always use them when dropping new programs on a toolbar.
 If you use toolbars as launchers and edit them a lot, this may save you some time.

+##### Dialog options

 The dialog's main options are as follows:

-- **Defaults**
+- **Defaults**\<WRAP\>

-Clicking the Defaults button will reset the options at the top of the dialog to the defaults.
+Clicking the Defaults button will reset the options at the top of the dialog to the defaults.\</WRAP\>

-- **Send files and folders to the program**
+- **Send files and folders to the program**\<WRAP\>

 Turn this on if you want the button to be able to launch the program and pass it files or folders to view, edit or do something else with at the same time.
 Turn this off if you want the button to simply launch the program on its own, and ignore any selected files or folders.

-For brevity, we mostly talk about files below but the same generally applies to folders, unless using the options to restrict things to only one or the other.
+For brevity, we mostly talk about files below but the same generally applies to folders, unless using the options to restrict things to only one or the other.\</WRAP\>

-- **Only via drag and drop**
+- **Only via drag and drop**\<WRAP\>

-Turn this on if you want clicks on the button to ignore selected files and only launch the program on its own, but want to retain the ability to pass files to the program by dropping them on the button.
+Turn this on if you want clicks on the button to ignore selected files and only launch the program on its own, but want to retain the ability to pass files to the program by dropping them on the button.\</WRAP\>

-- **Files only**
+- **Files only**\<WRAP\>

 Turn this on if you want the program to only process selected files and ignore selected folders when it is clicked.
-Note that this does not affect drag & drop, which does not filter what is dropped on the button when passing it to the program.
+Note that this does not affect drag & drop, which does not filter what is dropped on the button when passing it to the program.\</WRAP\>

-- **Folders only**
+- **Folders only**\<WRAP\>

 The same as the **Files only** option, except button clicks ignore files and only process folders.
-Drag & drop ignores this as well.
+Drag & drop ignores this as well.\</WRAP\>

-- **Require files/folders**
+- **Require files/folders**\<WRAP\>

-Turn this on if the button should only do something when files are passed to it, and you never want to run the program on its own if the button is clicked with nothing selected.
+Turn this on if the button should only do something when files are passed to it, and you never want to run the program on its own if the button is clicked with nothing selected.\</WRAP\>

-- **Send everything on a single line**
+- **Send everything on a single line**\<WRAP\>

 If multiple files are selected when you click the button, there are two possibilities: